-The Durham County Library offers access to computers, the Internet, mobile devices, 3D printers and other electronic resources and technology to provide users with informational, educational, recreational and cultural resources beyond those contained in the library’s print collection.
+The Durham County Library offers access to computers, the Internet, mobile devices, hotspots, 3D printers and other electronic resources to provide users with informational, educational, recreational and cultural resources beyond those contained in the library’s print collection.
 The purpose of the Technology Policy is to establish regulations regarding both computer and technology use and Internet access at the Durham County Libraries.

 B. POLICY STATEMENT

 - Customers may sign in to public workstations with a Durham County Library card or a Durham County Library Computer Use card.
 A PIN is required to sign in to a public workstation.
 Computer Use cards are available to residents of Durham County or non-residents, regardless of age.

 - The library staff may limit individual computer use time as demand necessitates.

 - Customers who do not have their Durham County Library card, Computer Use card or PIN must provide a photo ID to library staff to receive assistance.
 Library cards may be replaced for a $1.00 fee.